MikeySaw/pokemon_generation/reports/README.md

 >
 > Answer:

-We added linting checks that every time a new pull request is created.
+We added linting checks that are triggered every time a new pull request is created.
 For this purpose we used the ruff linter.
-We also used ruff to format our code as it comes with a formatter as well.
+We also used the ruff package to format our code as it includes a formatter.
 To configure ruff globally for our team, we added the linting and formatting rules to the pyproject.toml file.

 ## Version control